The 8 Singing Voice Types: Find Out Yours Here!

 The Bass is the lowest male voice type with a tessitura of around E2-E4.

-The Bass vocal sound is characterized by a low, rich rumble with a ton of vocal weight.
+The Bass tone of voice types is characterized by a low, rich rumble with a ton of vocal weight.

-Man, I love the sound of a true bass.
+Man, I love the sound of a true Bass vocal range.
 They’re so rare.

-Here are a couple examples of popular basses:
+Here are a couple voice type examples of popular basses:

-The Baritone vocal sound is incredibly exciting because it has weight and when well-trained, it can be carried beautifully up to the higher notes in the male voice.
+The Baritone tone of voice types is incredibly exciting because it has weight and when well-trained, it can be carried beautifully up to the higher notes in the male voice.

 The Tenor is also a very common male voice type with a tessitura of C3-C5 and a lighter vocal weight than the basses and baritones.